If you’re thinking about learning Italian, then you might be wondering whether Duolingo’s Italian course is the course for you.

 When used together, Duolingo and ItalianPod will give you everything you need to reach a comfortable level in Italian.

-I’d highly recommend taking Duolingo’s placement test, figuring out what level you’re at, and then working through the first couple of units of the tree.
+I’d highly recommend taking Duolingo’s placement test, figuring out what level you’re at, and then working through the first couple of units.
 This will get you familiar with the basics of Italian.

 At the same time, I’d recommend taking advantage of ItalianPod’s free trial to get familiar with how the language sounds, pick up some useful phrases and cultural insights, and practice speaking as soon as possible.